is-the-biologist/QC_long_reads/README.md

 Primarily, this pipeline focuses on analyses of k-mer spectra of the libraries. k-mers are representative of the sequence composition of libraries and there is evidence that different sequencer platforms have biases in k-mer content.
 This may prove useful to explore as we continue to assemble and analyze genomes.
 Particularly, regions of low complexity that can be biased by k-mer content more easily than single copy regions will be more strongly affected.
 Tandem repeats may also be biased by k-mer drop-out rates.
 Ultimately understanding at a broad scale the k-mer spectra can serve to QC libraries.

 ## Dependencies:
-All dependencies should be included in the `environment.yml` file, with the exception of `Jellyfish` (https://github.com/gmarcais/Jellyfish).
-To activate the environment you need conda or mamba installed and then simply do: `mamba env create --file=environment.yml`
+All dependencies and environment necessary are within the "longreadqc.sif" file and can be run with Singularity (https://docs.sylabs.io/guides/latest/user-guide/).
+Alternatively, the pipeline can be run by creating a conda environment with environment.yml and a seperate install of Jellyfish (https://github.com/gmarcais/Jellyfish).

 ## Inputs: